 Working with files

-Note: You are currently viewing documentation for Moodle 3.4.
-Up-to-date documentation for the latest stable version of Moodle is likely available here: Working with files.
+Note: You are currently viewing documentation for Moodle 3.7.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Working with files.

 - 1 Adding files to your course